 Should I leave the TV on for my cat at night?

 While some cats might find background noise from a TV comforting, most don’t need it.
 If your cat seems anxious at night, a TV left on might help mask startling sounds, but it’s not necessary for most well-adjusted cats.
-White noise machines or soft music can provide similar benefits without the flickering light that might actually disrupt their sleep patterns.
+White noise machines or soft music can provide similar benefits without the flickering light that might disrupt their sleep patterns.

 How can I tell if my cat’s nighttime behavior is fear or playfulness?